 receptionist, answering service, or a regularly monitored answering machine or

 voice mail system.
-An attorney must have a functioning fax machine in their
+An attorney must have a functioning fax machine or email address, which is regularly monitored, in their

 home or office to receive court appointments and notices regarding procedural

 changes.
-In addition, an attorney must respond promptly to a phone call from
+In addition, an attorney must respond promptly to a phone call or emails from

 g.
 An attorney must have the ability to